-People suffering from bipolar disorder experience their emotions with dramatic intensity and can sometimes have trouble controlling them.
-For instance, they can experience daily events with deep sadness or extreme joy.
+People with bipolar disorder experience extreme emotional highs and lows and may sometimes have trouble controlling their emotions.
+For instance, they may react to daily events with deep sadness or extreme joy.

 Signs and symptoms

-Manic episodes are characterized by a continuous presence (at least 1 week) of several of the following signs and symptoms:
+Manic episodes are characterized by the continuous presence (at least one week) of several of the following signs and symptoms:

 - Intense happiness and joy or, conversely, excessive irritability